December 31st

 For a person to attain respect, there are a few basic requirements.
 All the five requirements quoted here start with the Sanskrit alphabet 'va'.

-1. vastra (clothes).
-For humans, being robed in society is necessary.
+1. vastra (clothes)—For humans, being clothed in society is necessary.
 It doesn't have to be extravagant and expensive, just decent and appropriate.

-2. vapuṣā (appearance).
-This is not just referring to physical beauty, but more the presentability of a person, in reference to inner beauty and cleanliness.
+2. vapuṣā (appearance)—This is not just referring to physical beauty, but more to the presentability of a person.
+It is about inner beauty and cleanliness.

-4. vidyaa (knowledge, education).
-This is very important for a person to have in order to possess the above three 'va'kāra-s.
+4. vidyaa (knowledge, education)—A person needs to have this to possess the above three 'va'kāra-s.
 Education gives one awareness of the world (and himself).
 It is also the one surefire way to attain liberation (mukti).

-A person who has all the above 5 qualities automatically attains respect wherever he goes.
+Respect is both earned and lost.
+A person who has all the above 5 attributes, automatically attains respect wherever he goes.

 pada vigrahaH: